devashish2531/devashish2531/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning ReactJS
+- 📫 How to reach me: [LinkedIN](https://www.linkedin.com/in/devashish2531/)
+- 😄 I am an Undergrad Student at Delhi Technological University majoring in Computer Science.

 <!--
 **devashish2531/devashish2531** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+### Hi there 👋
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...